vPeteWalker/midway/windows_scratch/windows_scratch.rst

 #.
 Choose **Custom**.

 #.
-Click **Load Driver**.
+Click **Load Driver > Browse**.

 #.
 Choose the CD-ROM drive that has the VirtIO ISO loaded.
 Click on **Windows Server 2016 > amd64**.
 Click **OK**.

    .. figure:: images/7.png

 #.
-Highlight all entries by CTRL-clicking (Mac: CMD-click ??) each entry, and click **Next**.
+Highlight all entries by CTRL-clicking each entry, and click **Next**.

 #.
-The installation disk should not be displayed.
+The installation disk should now be displayed.
 Click **Next** to begin the Windows installation process.

 #.
 Set the Administrator as **nutanix/4u** for ease of use, and login as Administrator.

 #.
-Within Prism Element, right click on your *Win16SQL16* VM, and choose **Update**.
+Within Prism Element, right click on your *Windows2016* VM, and choose **Update**.

 #.
 Remove one CD-ROM drive by clicking the :fa:`times` icon.

 #.
 Recommend you perform all Windows updates.
-This can be very time consuming, you may wish to move onto other tasks/demos, while you monitor this from time to time and restart when prompted.
+This can be very time consuming, so you may wish to move onto other tasks/demos while you monitor this from time to time and restart when prompted.

 #.
 Windows Updates will require multiple restarts to apply all updates.
 Every time you are prompted to restart, do so, and check for Windows Updates once again.
 Process only when there are no other updates to apply.